Peru at the Copa América

 This is a record of Peru's results at the Copa América.
 Ever since their first Copa América, Peru has had good showings.
 It is often remembered by fans that Peru was the fourth team (after Uruguay, Argentina, and Brazil) to win the South American cup.
 Even though in 1939 Peru played against only 5 of the South American nations (with no participation from Argentina or Brazil), in 1975 Peru won the cup once more (this time with all the CONMEBOL teams participating).

 Recently, Peru has only been able to get only as far as the runners-up of the tournament which holds its own prestige as being the oldest tournament of international football; along with having Argentina and Brazil (the 2 teams usually considered among the top 5 in the football world), which have also recently been dominating the tournament.

 Overall record

 Record by opponent

-Peru's highest margin of victory at a Copa América is four goals, which they have managed a number of times: They won 4–0 against Ecuador in 1941 and 1949 and Colombia in 1949, and 5–1 against Colombia in 1947 and Venezuela in 1991.
-Peru's biggest defeat was a 0–7 loss against Brazil in the 1997 semi-final.
+Peru's highest margin of victory at a Copa América is four goals, which they have managed a number of times: They won 4–0 against Ecuador in 1941 and 1949, and against Colombia in 1949, and won 5–1 against Colombia in 1947, and against Venezuela in 1991.
+Peru's biggest defeat was a 0–7 loss against Brazil in the 1997 semi-finals.